 For some reason I haven’t earlier blogged about the Parc des Princes show in Paris 2008.
 Partly because it was an arena/stadium show and even I had a great seat I was so far away I don’t have much material to share.
 Partly because it was only my second Mika show – I was still a newbie at live gigs – and the event was such a massive emotional experience it’s not even possible to describe or explain it all.

-The show – designed together with stage and costume designer Es Devlin – was literally a circus.
+The show – designed together with stage designer Es Devlin – was literally a circus.
 It was so colorful and full of details it almost caused a sensory overload.
 It must be one of the most important moments of Mika’s career and I’m grateful I saw it.
 At the same time wish I could see it all again, now with my current experience and point of view to be able to register and remember every detail and to see the whole event from a different perspective.

 My first thought would be how huge and important it is!
 Big on any scale and for any artist.
 I would think how special it is for Mika to make his childhood dreams come true (by creating a real circus) and I would wonder how many people and working hours are needed to prepare a concert that big/what kind of a financial risk the event must be.
 I would take hundreds of pictures and document every single detail.

-That time all I could think was myself and that I needed a Mika concert.
+That time all I could think was that I needed a Mika concert.
 I felt I hadn’t slept for 8 years.
 I needed energy and I needed something to blow my mind in a legal, somehow healthy way.
 My children were still very young and I couldn’t travel on my own so I took my whole family (including my sister in law) and spent a week in Paris to be able to see the show.
 It was wonderful!
 It worked exactly as I had hoped and kept me happy for months.

-I don’t think arenas are ideal for any artist, they are more suitable for bands, imo.
+I don’t think arenas are ideal for any artist, they are more suitable for bands.
 The stage was giant and Mika was running most of the time.
 I had a seat and I was a bit jealous watching people partying in front of stage.
 The zoom in my camera was non-existent so I was super jealous watching professional photographers walking around the venue as a group with all their equipments (some of them had even trolleys!).
-Why can’t I walk around and use a giant zoom like they do?!
+Why can’t I walk around and use a giant zoom like they do?
 “Because they are allowed to and you are not, you are supposed to be in the audience” (my husband said and gently pushed me back to my seat).
 My view was actually really good.
 I loved watching the show elements brought into the crowd, I loved watching the massive audience.